semprag/semprag.github.io/production.md

 Please use an intelligible username, since all of your changes will be annotated with that username.

 Once you have an account, email us at [latex@semprag.org](mailto:latex@semprag.org) with your username, and one of the [semprag organization](https://github.com/semprag) administrators will add you.
+You will receive an invitation to be a member of a team of the `semprag` GitHub organization via the email associated with that account.
+You'll also be notified of your standing invitations when you log onto GitHub.

 By default, whenever you need to write to a git repository on GitHub, or read from a private repository, you will have to enter your GitHub username and password.
 You can avoid this by adding your SSH key to your GitHub account or by caching your GitHub credentials.
 The latter method, caching your password, will probably be easier.